A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Evaluating Performance via Simulation

 The first simulation showed how the different methods perform in recovering a VAR model with $p=10$ variables based on a random graph, with linear, sigmoid, step and constant parameter functions, with sample sizes that cover most applications in psychology.
 The compared methods differ in the dimensions stationary vs. time-varying methods, unregularized vs. regularized methods, and GAM- vs. KS-based methods.
 Since all these dimensions interact with each other and with the type of time-varying parameter function they aim to recover, we discuss these interactions separately for each parameter function.

 \paragraph{Constant Nonzero Function} In the case of the constant nonzero function the stationary and unregularized GLM performed best, followed by the unregularized time-varying KS method.
 It makes sense that GLM performs best, because the true parameter function in this case is nonzero and constant across time.
 The KS method performs similarly especially for small $n$, because the bandwidth selection will select a very high bandwidth, which leads to a weighting that is almost equal for all time points, which leads to estimates that are very similar to the ones of the GLM method.
 The next best method is the stationary regularized GLM(L1) method.
-Thus, in this situation adding regularization reduces the performance more than allowing for time-varying parameters.
+This is because the regularization decreases performance if the true parameter function is nonzero, however, it uses the correct assumption that the true parameter function is constant across time.
 Since the ability to estimate time-varying parameters is no advantage when estimating the constant nonzero function, the KS(L1) method performs worse than the GLM(L1) method.
 Interestingly, the unregularized GAM function performs much worse than the unregularized KS method.
 The significance-thresholded GAM(st) method performs worse than the GAM method, because if the true parameter function is nonzero, thresholding it to zero can only increase estimation error.